 The facilities of the Remote Sensing and Geospatial Analysis Lab (RSGAL) include up to date hardware and the relevent software for image processing and geospatial analysis, as well as a wide array of ancillary and supporting equipment.

-Lab hardware includes: Twelve workstation class computers, servers, GPS receivers, spectroradiometers, and a SenseFly eBee UAV.
+Lab hardware includes: Twelve workstation class computers, servers, GPS receivers, spectroradiometers, and SenseFly eBee UAS, a MicroDrones MD-1000 quadcopter UAS, and several smaller UAS used for research, teaching and outreach.

 A suite of applications software provides state-of-the-art capabilities for image processing, mapping, modeling, statistical analysis, and visualization.
 Access to the following software systems is provided: